2001akash/HackerNews/README.md

 A Clone of the HackerNews website which keeps tab of all the latest news coming in along with a personalized experience.

-This is a sample project to explore:

-        - Building a scalable Web Application using Django
-        - Exploring Django & It's Integration with Templates & Models
-        - Integrating Django with MySQL
-        - Writing Unittests for Django Application
-        - Deploying Django Application With Gunicorn
-        - Extending the application deployement with Nginx
-        - Using Docker Container
-        - Using Kubernetes/Minikube

-Idea is to have this project as a base reference for all Django projects.

 ### Problem Statement
 [HackerNews](https://news.ycombinator.com/) is very popular website among developers for latest news and projects.
 However sorting of the items is done via their own algorithms and we want to build a clone which keeps getting the top 90 articles and shows them in reverse chronological order.